georchestra/georchestra.github.io/community.md

  * reporting security issues (in that case, please **do not fill a bug report** and instead send a mail to <psc@georchestra.org>),
  * contributions to the code, either patches or "[pull requests](https://help.github.com/articles/creating-a-pull-request)",
  * funding for [new features](https://github.com/georchestra/georchestra/issues?direction=desc&labels=enhancement&page=1&sort=updated&state=open).

+## Who develops geOrchestra ?

+The [commiters list](https://github.com/orgs/georchestra/people) only gives a partial view.

+The GitHub ecosystem allows wide contributions via the "Pull Request" principle.
+These contributions are always intensively reviewed and tested, eventually leading to their acceptance and integration ("merge").

+## How to find help ?

+We are always pleased to give a hand on the [#georchestra](https://matrix.to/#/#georchestra:osgeo.org) channel (**osgeo.org** Matrix server).

+The project runs two **mailing lists**, which you can freely join to ask for help:

+ * [georchestra@googlegroups.com](https://groups.google.com/group/georchestra?hl=fr) is the main mailing list for users and data admin as well,
+ * [georchestra-dev@googlegroups.com](https://groups.google.com/group/georchestra-dev?hl=fr) is the developers and sysadmin mailing list

+Use psc@georchestra.org to reach the Project Steering Committee.<br />
+No support will be provided at this address.

 ## Yearly meetings